-It’s planning time!
-Many homeschool mamas just love the planning aspect of the homeschool year.
-Other moms want to run screaming in the opposite direction.
+Do you love the planning aspect of the homeschool year?
+Or do you want to run screaming in the opposite direction?

-No matter whether you have a love or hate relationship with planning, homeschool planning can be relatively simple and it is effective and necessary for a successful year!
+No matter whether you have a love or hate relationship with planning, homeschool planning can be relatively simple and it is necessary for a successful year.

-I happen to love planning but I’ve found a way to streamline my planning while keeping our schedule organized.
+I happen to love planning, and I’ve found a way to streamline my planning while keeping our schedule organized.

 Here are my planning steps for our homeschool year:

 This is a huge step!
 It takes me months of research to decide on what we’re using.
 After much angst, I place my order and wait for my boxes to arrive.